PencilCode/jquery-turtle/README.md

-  remove()              // Removes default turtle and its globals (fd, etc). hatch([n,], [img])    // Creates and returns n turtles with the given img. see(a, b, c...)       // Logs tree-expandable data into debugging panel. output(html || text)  // Appends html into the document body. input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked.
+  remove()              // Removes default turtle and its globals (fd, etc). hatch([n,], [img])    // Creates and returns n turtles with the given img. see(a, b, c...)       // Logs tree-expandable data into debugging panel. output(html)          // Appends html into the document body. input([label,] fn)    // Makes a one-time input field, calls fn after entry. button([label,] fn)   // Makes a clickable button, calls fn when clicked. grid(w, h)            // Outputs a table with h rows and w columns.
 </pre>

 For example, after eval($.turtle()), the following is a valid program in CoffeeScript syntax:

 <pre>
-turtlespeed Infinity
+defaultspeed Infinity
 output "Catch blue before red gets you." bk 100 r = hatch 'red'